nervetattoo/li3_twig/README.markdown

 ## Thanks

 This library is a fork from nervetattoo's github repository.
-Thank's to him for putting me on the right track with his plug-in!
+Thank's to him for putting me on the right track with his library!
 Thanks to the Lithium framework and to all of its contributors!
 Their framework is kind of the only reason I continue to use php today :)